 Eligibility

-Applicants must be registered full-time graduate students at the University of Illinois Urbana-Champaign and in good academic standing during the term the award is received.
+Applicants must be registered full-time graduate students at the University of Illinois Urbana-Champaign and in good academic standing during the term the award is received, and be full-time students during the proposed travel.
 Students in non-degree, online, cost-recovery, and self-supporting programs are ineligible.

 Application Evaluation Process